 SDBOR Section Size Dashboard

-SDBOR Policy 5:17.4 Small Section Limitation stipulates the minimum number of students that must be enrolled in course sections offered at the state’s public universities.
+SDBOR Policy 5:17.4 stipulates the minimum number of students that must be enrolled in course sections offered at the state’s public universities.
 As stated in policy, undergraduate and dual-listed sections must enroll a minimum of ten students, entry-level graduate courses must enroll at least seven students, and upper-level graduate courses must enroll no fewer than four students.
-This policy applies only to state-supported course sections associated with specific (“selected”) instructional methods.
-Exceptions to the policy are allowed for up to four percent of selected sections at BHSU, DSU, and NSU and up to three percent of selected sections at SDSMT, SDSU, and USD.
+This policy applies to regental course sections associated with specific (“selected”) instructional methods.
+Exceptions to the policy are allowed for up to five percent of selected sections at BHSU, DSU, and NSU and up to four percent of selected sections at SDSMT, SDSU, and USD.

 The SDBOR Section Size Dashboard provides a simple tool for tracking institutional performance with respect to implementation of this policy.
 Specifically, the dashboard tracks the percentage of sections offered each year that are considered “small” under this policy.
 The dashboard also summarizes yearly information on large sections (those with an enrollment of 100 or higher) offered in the regental system.